HTTPArchive/almanac.httparchive.org/src/content/en/2024/cdn.md

 * Brotli
 * Zstandard (Zstd)

 While media files such as JPEG images are already compressed, textual assets such as HTML, stylesheets, javascript, and manifest files can be compressed to optimize performance.
-Created in 1992, [Gzip](https://en.wikipedia.org/wiki/Gzip) is the longest standing compression widely used, however as we’ll see in this chapter [Brotli](https://en.wikipedia.org/wiki/Brotli) has become the de facto algorithm for compressing textual data over the web ecosystem.
+Created in 1992, [Gzip](https://en.wikipedia.org/wiki/Gzip) is the longest standing compression widely used, however as we'll see in this chapter [Brotli](https://en.wikipedia.org/wiki/Brotli) has become the de facto algorithm for compressing textual data over the web ecosystem.
 In 2024, we also see the emergence of Zstandard which was developed by Facebook.
 Each of these algorithms has its strengths and use cases, and their adoption rates vary across the web.

 Below is the analysis of compression types used by CDNs and origin servers in the Web Almanac 2024 reveals trends in how web content is optimized for delivery.